Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Trend across homoatomic dimers

 The magnitude of the bond integrals from Al to Ar decreases by an order of magnitude.
 This is a consequence of the increasing nuclear charge across the period which leads to a contraction of core and valence orbitals.
 The homoatomic dimers of period $4d$ show a similar overall behavior with a much smaller variation across the period while the range of the bond integrals is longer.
 A numerical measure of the range of the bond integrals is given by the coefficient $\lambda_0$ of our parametrization function (Eq.~\ref{eq:beta}) that corresponds to an inverse decay length~\cite{PETTIFOR198743}.
 The values of $\lambda_0$ across the different periods are shown in Fig.~\ref{fig:p1_H_orth_homo} for the $ss\sigma$ bond integral of the orthogonalized Hamiltonian.

 The inverse decay length of the homoatomic bond integrals across the different periods is well described by a linear relationship,

-(except for few outliers \footnote{ Cr, Cu, Zr and Pd were excluded from the linear regression as they are clear outliers not only for $\lambda_0$ but for all TB matrix elements.
-We attribute this to the asymptotic behavior of the GPAW datasets as these elements are outliers not only for the homoatomic dimers but for all combinations with other elements.}) where $N_{p/d}$ is the number of $p/d$ electrons of the atoms.
+where $N_{p/d}$ is the number of $p/d$ electrons of the atoms.
 The values of $m_0$ and $b_0$ as obtained by linear regression are summarized in Tab.~\ref{tab:lin_reg}.
 The larger slope $m_0$ of $ss\sigma$ for the $sp$-elements means a faster decay as compared to the $sd$-valent elements.

+The non-monotonic variation of $m_0$ with the period of the periodic table can be attributed to the change of the size of the atomic core with the electronic configuration.
 The fact that the values of $m_0$ are close for $dd\sigma$, $dd\pi$ and $dd\delta$ may be viewed as a justification for using the same inverse decay length for the $dd\sigma$, $dd\pi$ and $dd\delta$ bond integrals in the rectangular $d$-band model of Pettifor~\cite{PETTIFOR198743}.
 The numerical values for $m_0$ and $b_0$ in the rectangular $d$-band model ($m_{0, d\text{-band}} = 0.142/\text{\AA}$, $b_{0, d\text{-band}} = 0.966/\text{\AA}$) are slightly larger than our results for the $4d$-period.
 This may reflect the faster decay of the two-center bond integrals in the bulk crystal due to screening by neighboring atoms~\cite{PhysRevLett.85.4136, DRAUTZ2007196, 0953-8984-25-11-115502, PhysRevB.89.235134}.

+The elements Cr, Cu, Zr and Pd were excluded from the linear regression (Eq.~\ref{eq:lin_reg}) as their values of $\lambda_0$ and of all TB matrix elements are clear outliers among the $sd$-valent homoatomic dimers.
+Similar deviations are observed for heteroatomic dimers that include these elements, see Sec.~\ref{sec:hetero}.
+We attribute the deviations to the respective GPAW datasets.
+Their asymptotic behavior from the dimer to the free atom is apparently different for Cr, Cu, Zr and Pd as the respective inverse decay lengths $\lambda_0$ (Eq.~\ref{eq:beta}) deviate from the overall trend.
+These outliers in the limit of the neutral free-atom lead to deviations in the input density for the HF approximation which leads to the outliers in the TB parameters.